MihirSahu/MihirSahu/README.md

 - Pronouns: He/Him
 - I'm currently learning about full stack web development and cybersecurity
-- I like playing fps games :gun: and watching anime :sunglasses:
 - Reach out to me at 2002mihir@gmail.com

 I occasionally write 'writeups' to archive my experiences and hopefully help others, so be sure to check them out!